ParticularLabs/EndToEndReliability/README.md

 ### There is no free lunch

-All this retrying is all good but remember that Porche?
-Having a few of those delivered might not be what the customer really wanted.

-So how do we make sure that repeated requests to the server don't cause issues?
-The answer lies in a concept called idempotency, both hard to spell and to get right :)
+Retrying is all good but remember those multiple Porches on the driveway?
+Avoiding retries to cause unintended side effects like ordering that car twice lies in a concept called idempotency, both hard to spell and to get right :)

-We'll sort this out next.
+We'll sort that out next.